 Dress/skirts- try to have them close to knee length.
 My legs are particularly long so somewhat harder to accomplish without buying foot-length clothes, which usually end up being too long because I’m not that tall or above my ankles because the legs are too long.
 No one has said anything either way (not that anything has been particularly short) so as long as it’s presentable.

 Shorts- definite NO GO for school for the gents.
 I haven’t worn any either to school but I have noticed at one of my schools that some of the other teachers wear the nice dressy ones.
 So another one of those depends on the school situations.

 Another recommendation is super breathable clothes for the summer.
-You may find that the schools don’t start using their air cons until the weather gets real steamy.
-So in the really hot weather before that stage you’ll probably just have fans so the school can save on costs.
+You may find that the schools don’t start using their air cons until the weather gets really steamy.
+So in the really hot weather before that stage, you’ll probably just have fans so the school can save on costs.
 Some schools only let you turn it on when you have students in the class too.